rickcrawford/go-lua-test/README.md

 I have implemented the same functions in this embedded VM to show similarities to golua.
 From their own documentation portability comes at the sacrafice of performance - this is an order of magnitude slower than the C bindings.

 ## [yuin/gopher-lua](https://github.com/yuin/gopher-lua)
 This is another all in one library.
 Since I went through the trouble for go-lua, I figured it couldn't hurt to have some more examples.
+This library is faster than Shopify's implementation.